 If your living room has a lot of “stuff” consider getting multifunctional furniture.
-Examples are ottomans with storage, a double shelved coffee table, and even a nice trunk can have a dual purpose.
+Examples are storage ottomans, a double-shelved coffee table, and even a vintage trunk that can have a dual purpose.
 It can be used as extra seating and store your throws and pillows in it.

 If you have family members who tend to leave their stuff in this room, consider buying a basket for each person.
 Then if they leave something that doesn’t belong there, put it in their basket.